pythonspeed/filprofiler/docs/src/fil/disabling-browser.md

-# Disabling browser pop-up report
+# Disabling browser pop-up reports

 By default, Fil will open the result of a profiling run in a browser.